wagtail/wagtail/docs/core_components/search/indexing.rst

 Updating the index
 ==================

 If the search index is kept separate from the database (when using Elasticsearch for example), you need to keep them both in sync.
-Theres two ways to do this: using the search signal handlers or calling the ``update_index`` command periodically.
+There are two ways to do this: using the search signal handlers, or calling the ``update_index`` command periodically.
 For best speed and reliability, it's best to use both if possible.

 Signal handlers
 ---------------

 Wagtailsearch provides some signal handlers which bind to the save/delete signals of all indexed models.
-This would add and delete them from all backends you have registered in ``WAGTAILSEARCH_BACKENDS`` automatically.
+This would automatically add and delete them from all backends you have registered in ``WAGTAILSEARCH_BACKENDS``.

 To register the signal handlers, add the following code somewhere it would be executed at startup.
 We reccommend adding this to your projects ``urls.py``: